Deadline: December 1, 2018

 ENE offers artists:

-- Space and time for research and experimentation
+- Time and a place to devote themselves to research and experimentation

 - Privileged access to local resources and diverse areas of knowhow